aadityadhruv/website/_posts/2023-01-30-Website-Workflow.md

 While this worked, and all changes I made were instantly reflected, the solution was not satisfactory.
 I could break something and the whole website would come down.
 And I could only access the site through sshing into my homeserver and editing files directly from there.
 To address these shortcomings, Ileveraged the other services I was running on my homeserver - Gitea and Drone CI.

-#### Current Setup
+#### Gitea with Drone CI

-Gitea and Drone CI are a part of my current setup.
-I have completely eliminated the need for the Docker container - since the website generates static files, there is no need for a Jekyll container to run and hog resources.
+Gitea and Drone CI were pretty useful together.
+There is no need for another individual container.
+Since the website generates static files, there is no need for a Jekyll container to run and eat up resources.

 Instead, I put all the required files for Jekyll to build the website on a repository on my Gitea instance.
 This means I can easily make changes to the website with a simple push.
-However, the repo itself isn't enough for generating and serving files.
+However, the repo itself wasn't enough for generating and serving files.

 This is where Drone CI comes in.
 Drone is a simple CI service that works nicely with Gitea.
 I setup Drone to build my repo with the Jekyll build commands using a ruby image as the base.
 This generated and built the website, but how would I get the actual built files from the container in which this build was executed?
 This is where the Drone plugin for `scp` comes in.
 With this plugin, I can specify which files to copy from the docker container to the host machine (which is my homeserver).
 Using this plugin, I copied the static files to my homeserver and used Caddy to serve them.
 The rest of it is the same as the first part.